-The College has made significant investments in improvements to the research infrastructure: Renovated lab space in the Given Building (10,000 sq. ft.) and expanded new space at the Colchester Research Facility (35,000 sq. ft.) supports investigators in cardiovascular medicine, pulmonary medicine, cancer, and immunology and infectious disease.
-The University is also partnering with the State of Vermont in construction of the new State Health Department that will house a shared BSL3 facility, a key component of the immunobiology and infectious disease research area.
-Recent major investments in core facilities include a new NexGen sequencer within our Advanced Genomic Technologies Core, a 3- Tesla MRI magnet solely devoted to research, and a new Transmission Electron Microscope and a Storm Ultra-Resolution Light Microscope for our Microscopy Imaging Core.
+The College has made significant investments in improvements to the research infrastructure.
+Renovated lab space in the Given Building (10,000 sq. ft.) and expanded new space at the Colchester Research Facility (35,000 sq. ft.) support investigators in cardiovascular medicine, pulmonary medicine, cancer, and immunology and infectious disease.
+This notably includes a state of the art inhalational toxicology facility that will be a magnet for soliciting additional partnerships with other academic institutions and with industry.
+The University is also partnering with the State of Vermont in construction of the new State Health Department that will house a shared BSL3 facility, a key component of the Immunobiology and Infectious Disease Center.
+A sampling of recent major investments in core facilities include a new NexGen sequencer within our Advanced Genomic Technologies Core, a 3-Tesla MRI magnet solely devoted to research, and a new Transmission Electron Microscope and a Storm Ultra-Resolution Light Microscope for our Microscopy Imaging Core.
+The College will continue to take advantage of research infrastructure and large instrumentation grant opportunities provided by the NIH, NSF, and other organizations.